-High Peak Artists will launch a brand new exhibition on 5th July 2017 celebrating Derbyshire water, as part of the Buxton Festival Fringe 2017 – which also opens the same day.
+High Peak Artists have launched a brand new exhibition running from 5th July – 12th September 2017 celebrating Derbyshire water, as part of the Buxton Festival Fringe 2017 – which has also opened on 5th July.
 The diverse exhibition will feature paintings, textiles, ceramics, linocuts, jewellery, glass & photography, with works taking inspiration from the many water features that lie amongst the beautiful Derbyshire landscape.

-The collection of works will feature popular and well known artists such as Jill Kerr – specialising in linocuts, popular landscape watercolour artist Kathy Macmillan and Helen Andre who makes mainly floral and nature inspired pieces of wearable glass art.
+30 members of the High Peak Artists are taking part and the collection of works feature popular and well known artists such as Jill Kerr – specialising in linocuts, popular landscape watercolour artist Kathy Macmillan and Helen Andre who makes mainly floral and nature inspired pieces of wearable glass art.

 Most art work is available to purchase – enquire within the gallery for further details.
 The Art Café is conveniently located with the Pavilion Gardens Café if you fancy a spot of lunch while you’re here.